solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 ### Using Durable nonces overcome the short lifespan of regular transactions

-Durable nonces are a way to sign transactions off-chain and keep them in storage until they are ready to be submitted to the network.
+Durable nonces are a way to sign transactions offchain and keep them in storage until they are ready to be submitted to the network.
 And this allows us to create durable transactions.